Madeleine Dupont

 On the World Curling Tour, she won the Yi Chun Ladies International event in Yichun, Heilongjiang in December 2011 and the 2021 Women's Masters Basel.
+Dupont and her team has also curled in many Tier 2 events at the Grand Slam of Curling.

+As of August 2023, Dupont is a coordinator for the Danish curling elite programme.

 Personal life

 Dupont was featured topless in a calendar to promote curling.
 About the picture, she stated, "If a picture of me can get more people to watch curling on TV, that's a good thing."
 Dupont is a client manager at TV 2 in Denmark.
-She is married.
+She is married and has one son.

 Dupont is part of a curling family, her father Kim Dupont competed at two World Junior Championships, and her brother Oliver Dupont won a silver medal at the 2016 World Men's Championship, and her sister Denise Dupont has been a long-time teammate.